jumble/pycrt/README.md

 # PyCRT

-A demo of a CR beamsweep emulation.
-Pretty cursory atm.
+An unoptimized CR beamsweep emulation.

 ## to use
  - install all the requirements (`pip install -f requirements.txt`, in a virtualenv or not, i'm not your dad)